ameyakarnad/HowAmericaFlies/readme.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-22-1.png)

--   Patterns at this time of the year seem to be closely mirror the preceding period as there is still some Sunshine left to enjoy before the onset of winters.
+-   Patterns at this time of the year seem to be closely mirror the preceding period as there is still some Sunshine left to enjoy before the onset of winter.

 ### Figure 4.3.5 : Bar Chart: Count of Delay/On time/Before Time for Continental United States